Darazaki/keep-keeping/README.md

 - [ ] Handle symbolic links:
     - recreate the link if it points to a path within the synchronized directory;
     - copy the contents if the link points to a path outside of the synchronized directory;
-- [x] Handle macOS apps.
+- [x] Handle macOS apps;

-## Warranties
+- [ ] Synchronize more than 2 directories at the same time;

-I do not provide any warranties with this application, use it at your own risk.
+- [ ] Check that the directories that are being synchronized are not parent and child.